Sometimes life is like an extended episode of Scooby-Doo where the gang splits up and looks for clues.

 1. You can still be friends...

-It might seem cataclysmic to be separated, but you don’t have to lose out on the friendship.
+It might feel terrible to be separated, but you don’t have to lose out on the friendship.
 There’s no rule that says you can’t be friends with someone who lives in a different place than you.
 The connection you’ve built in person can carry on, even at a distance.

 “Staying in touch” is possible, and it doesn’t always take a lot of effort—it can be as simple as keeping up a Snapchat streak once a day (because why not prolong Snapchat’s slow demise a little longer).